 - Other key steps in the entrepreneurial process.

 At the same time, participants have a unique opportunity to network and exchange best practices with agency experts, key business associations, and like-minded professionals.

-Through the Veterans Business Program (VBP) administered by the State of Illinois Central Management Services, state agencies and universities are encouraged to spend at least 3% of their procurement budgets with certified veteran-owned businesses.
-Illinois businesses with annual gross sales under $75 million that are 51% owned by one or more eligible veterans living in Illinois qualify for the program.
+Through the Illinois Veterans Business Program (IVBP), administered by the Illinois Department of Central Management Services, state agencies and universities are encouraged to spend at least 3% of their procurement budgets with certified veteran-owned businesses.
+That equates to over $300 million in state contracts that are specifically targeted to veteran-owned firms every year.
+State contracting covers everything from construction and building repairs, to building maintenance, office supplies, upkeep for state parks, and a variety of other needed services.
+Eligible businesses include companies with annual gross sales under $75 million that are 51% owned by one or more qualified veteran(s) or qualified service-disabled veteran(s) living in Illinois.
+If that’s you, become certified as a veteran-owned business by submitting an application available at: www2.illinois.gov/cms/business/sell2/pages/veteranownedbusinesses.aspx.
+And if your business is already certified by the VA or Cook County, there’s an expedited process.

 Illinois’ Small Business Development Centers (SBDCs)

 The Illinois Small Business Development Center (SBDC) Network assists pre-venture entrepreneurs with launching their new business ventures and provides guidance to existing businesses to help them grow and expand.